 So how can you increase your reviews?
 Just ask for them.

 After purchase, it’s as easy as sending an email that solicits a review of both your product and your store’s customer service.
-This can be labor intensive, especially if you’re trying to do it manually.
-Automated systems like ShippingEasy’s Amazon Feedback Managment send customers an email only after delivery confirmation.
+This can be labor-intensive, especially if you’re trying to do it manually.
+Automated systems like ShippingEasy’s Customer Marketing tool send customers an email only after delivery confirmation.
 By taking the guesswork out of timing the email, you’ll be asking for feedback at the most opportune time and saving yourself a lot of time.

 There’s another benefit to having positive reviews.
 More reviews help Amazon shoppers discover your products.
 With billions of listings across 11 marketplaces worldwide, shoppers may never find your listing unless it appears in a search.
 While keywords play a very important role in Amazon’s search results, your reputation also factors heavily into the algorithm.
 Translation: products with positive reviews appear higher in the results list.

 Reviews are an essential way to build your Amazon business.
 Make it a point to respond to any and all reviews left by customers, whether the review is positive or negative.

 It’s not easy to respond to negative reviews, but it’s a crucial part of your Amazon Feedback Management strategy.
 Other shoppers will see that you’re willing to engage with all customers—even those who had poor experiences—and studies have shown that a response to negative reviews can actually change a reader’s perspective.